-This Healthier Instant Pot Clam Chowder is so thick, creamy and delicious – it’s made easy with canned clams, bacon and potatoes!
+This Easy Instant Pot Clam Chowder is so thick, creamy and delicious – it’s made easy with canned clams, bacon and potatoes!

 Ingredients and substitutions